 1 person favorited this theater

 The 550-seat (I’ve also read 560-seat) Bel-Vue Theatre opened on March 20, 1946.

 I saw “The Tall Blonde Man with One Black Shoe” on a double-feature with “Le Magnifique” here.
 And quite luckily this is where I was introduced to David Lynch’s “The Elephant Man”.
-This out-of-place theater with its older-style interior, curtains, lights, and seating really livened the experience.
+This out-of-place theatre with its older-style interior, curtains, lights, and seating really livened the experience.

 Just login to your account and subscribe to this theater